infracost/infracost-azure-devops/README.md

                                   --format=json \
                                   --out-file=/tmp/infracost-base.json
             displayName: Generate Infracost cost estimate baseline
-            # If you're using Terraform Cloud/Enterprise and have variables stored on there
-            # you can specify the following to automatically retrieve the variables:
-            # env:
-            #   INFRACOST_TERRAFORM_CLOUD_TOKEN: $(tfcToken)
-            #   INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise

           # Generate an Infracost diff and save it to a JSON file.
           - bash: |